gcunhase/PaperNotes/notes/badchoices.md

 ## Bad Choices: How algorithms can help you think smarter and live happier
 Ali Almossawi (2017)

 TLDR; Book about algorithms being applied in mundane tasks.
+Ideal read for people who are beginning their study in Data Structures but also a good read for anyone in the Computer Science field to understand more day-to-day applications.

 ### Key Points
 0. Introduction